xiaoppp/nodeschool/README.md

 Note:
 -------
+Some priciples,

-Make sure you have delete all console.log when you run learnyounode verify, since it will disturb nodeschool to judge your program when contains other console.log...
+1. Make sure you have delete all console.log when you run learnyounode verify, since it will disturb nodeschool to judge your program when contains other console.log...
+2. Using original code in almost situations than third-party packages.